Introduction to Korean Society and Culture

 - Lunch provided for whole day field trips

 - All cultural site visits

 - National Museum

 - Kimchi Museum

 - Namdaemon Market

 This course timetable will, accordingly, enable students to take courses on the Keele campus in the S1 summer term.

 There will be a number of information sessions held in the months of January and February.
-First information session held:
+Our next information session held:

 Introduction to Korean Society & Culture